BillAmihom/RAPQ/README.md

 RAPQ: Rescuing Accuracy for Power-of-Two Low-bit Post-training Quantization

 RAPQ provides the Power-of-Two quantization scheme for PTQ specially.
-Because of BRECQ's the SOTA performance, this hub implements RAPQ based on BRECQ by Yuhang Li @yhhhli. https://github.com/yhhhli/BRECQ.
+Because of BRECQ's SOTA performance, this hub implements RAPQ based on BRECQ by Yuhang Li @yhhhli. https://github.com/yhhhli/BRECQ.

 !WARNING: please download the pretrained models before running this program!

-1.Download pretrained models.
+1.Download pretrained models.(Thanks for the model provided by @yhhhli ! )

 resnet18: